I'm re-editing my first two books. I've republished the first one, so if you've purchased it, you'll want to download the updated version.

 “Je suis un naturel, Votre Grâce.”
 Evelyn’s smile stretched with unmistakable pride.

-Evelyn’s eyes sparkled with excitement.
+A delighted gasp escaped Evelyn.
 “I’m making my debut this year!
 Oh, thank you, Your Grace!”
-She turned to her brother, grabbing his arm.
+She turned to her brother and grabbed his arm.
 “Brother, did you hear?”

-Pierce gave her hand a gentle pat.
+With a bemused smile, Pierce gave her hand a gentle pat.
 “Of course, I heard, but I’ll need to know what this play is about first.”
-His brows furrowed slightly, a faint blush creeping onto his cheeks.
+His brows furrowed slightly, and a faint blush crept onto his cheeks.
 “The French can be... well, not English.”

 “What your brother means,” she began, keeping her tone even, “is that every culture has its own traditions, ones that might hold meaning only in France.
 The theater offers all manner of performances—musicals, dramas, comedies—and he simply wants to ensure it is something you would enjoy.”